MiddletonCommunityVoice/services-list/content/Care-Services/community-connectors-our-rochdale.md

 ---

 ### Information
+ONLINE DIRECTORY OF SERVICES
-Help and advice :
-For Families :
+Help and advice : For Families :
-For Children:
-For Adults :
+For Children: For Adults :

-ALSO ONLINE DIRECTORY OF SERVICES
+Online 24 / 7, 365 days

+OR

 ### Information
+Phone the Community Connectors on 03

+Visit and talk to the Community Connectors

+Based at Middleton Health Centre.

 Normal Opening Mon - Fri  8.45am - 4.45pm